summer school

 Children

-Important information: This year, we want to experiment with an inclusive week involving a few children (maximum 10-12, from age 6).
-We invite parents who wish to attend with their child(ren) to contact us.
-A joint program, running in parallel, will be implemented during the research periods.
-Children will spend most of their time outdoors and remain under the responsibility of the parents for the rest of the time.
+Important information: this year, we’d like to try an inclusive week with a few children (max 10-12, aged 6 and over).
+We invite parents who would like to come with their children to write to us, so that we can draw up a joint program in parallel with the research time.
+Children will spend most of their day outdoors, and remain under their parents’ responsibility for the rest of the time.

-Séverine will take care of the group and speaks mainly French, with basic knowledge of English, German, and Spanish.
+Séverine is in charge of the group and speaks mainly French, with basic knowledge of English, German and Spanish.

-The day will be divided into two parts: mornings from 9:00 AM to 12:00 PM with group practices (collective, then children and adults separated), and the rest of the day dedicated to research.
-We will spend the lunch break at the scout house.
-We will close the days with collective exchange times, following different modalities.
-Other exploratory activities may be organized outside this framework, depending on the group’s desires.
+The day will be divided into two parts: the mornings from 9:00 to 12:00 with group practice (collective, then separate children and adults) and the rest of the day planned for research.
+In between, we’ll spend lunch at the scout house.
+We close the days with a time of collective exchange, following different modalities.
+Other times of exploration can be organized outside this framework, according to the wishes of the group.

-One evening during the week, we will sleep in the forest, with the children.
+One evening this week, we’ll be sleeping in the forest with the kids.

-On Wednesday or Thursday evening from 6:00 PM to 8:00 PM, there will be a public evening with a lecture – to be defined.
+On Wednesday or Thursday evening from 6:00 to 8:00 pm, a public evening with a lecture will take place – to be defined.

-The summer school is open to people interested in movement and voice, curious about the forest and already involved in some form of artistic research for several years.
+The summer school is open to anyone interested in movement and voice, curious about the forest and already involved in some form of artistic research for several years.

 We ask participants to be available for the entire duration of the school to facilitate group dynamics and research.